Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/README.md

-# Analysis of impacts of financial supports on business and income outcomes and gender-specific research
+# Assessing the Impact of Financial Assistances on Business and Income Outcomes: A Gender-Specific Analysis"

 ## Statement of LLM Usage